 Because of many things, Breda - Arcadia is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Breda - Arcadia really has some of the features that families look for when choosing a good community to raise children.
 Is Breda - Arcadia perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-In terms of college education, Breda - Arcadia is nearly on par with the US average for all cities of 21.84%: 20.21% of adults 25 and older in Breda - Arcadia have a bachelor's degree or advanced degree.
+The percentage of adults in Breda - Arcadia who are college-educated is close to the national average for all communities of 21.84%: 20.21% of the adults in Breda - Arcadia have a bachelor's degree or advanced degree.

 The per capita income in Breda - Arcadia in 2022 was $35,042, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $140,168 for a family of four.
 However, Breda - Arcadia contains both very wealthy and poor people as well.